Nespresso machines can feel pretty complicated to handle when you first purchase one.

 3. The machine needs to be descaled

-Descaling isn’t a super common concept, so let’s talk about what this means for a moment.
+Descaling isn't a particularly common concept, so let's discuss what this means for a moment.

 Over time, all coffee makers will begin to build up hard deposits of various minerals within the machine.